 B: Health and Safety Signage (front and back of house)

-We have also put up this signage in our employee areas back of house, employee entrances and exit points.
+We have put up signage in our employee areas back of house, employee entrances and exit points.
 Signage reminds employees of the proper way to wear, handle and dispose of masks, use gloves, wash hands, sneeze and to avoid touching their faces.

 C. Action Plan for Responding to Health Concerns